fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 12/Chapter 12.md

 Canada - 25.1%
 USA - 13.3%

+property and resources are not owned and profits are redistributed
 ## D: summarize: Proponents of Sweden and other Nordic Countries' social democracy would argue that....
+property and resources are not owned and profits are redistributed fairly

 ## E: Summarize: Arguments against Social democracy would include.....